Employment Law Changes in July 2013

 Employment Tribunal fees

-From 29th July 2013, any claim submitted to an Employment Tribunal will attract a fee.
-There will be 2 levels of fee depending on the type of the claim, based on its complexity.
-There will also be 2 stages that trigger a fee.
+From 29 July 2013, any claim submitted to an Employment Tribunal will attract a fee.
+There will be two levels of fee depending on the type of the claim, based on its complexity.
+There will also be two stages that trigger a fee.
 The first, when the claim is submitted and the second when the Tribunal lists the case for a hearing.
-If you are an existing FB Support member then please click here for more information on the fees themselves.

-At the conclusion of the matter, the Tribunal will also have the power to order that the employer reimburse the employee for some or all of the fees that they have paid.
+At the conclusion of the matter, the Tribunal will also have the power to order that the employer reimburses the employee for some or all of the fees that they have paid.

 New Employment Tribunal forms

 Due to the new fee system, the Tribunal will be issuing new forms for employees and employers to use in order to submit their claim and then to defend the claim.
 These are expected to be available online via the Tribunal website shortly.